 Toyota RAV4 SUV - MPG, running costs & CO2

 The entry-level version is described by Toyota as a 'self-charging hybrid', because it harvests the energy normally lost as you drive from deceleration and braking into a small battery.
 It doesn't have enough capacity to propel the RAV4 alone for any considerable distance but it means you’ll never need to charge it up by plugging it in.
 It’s technology that has been honed by cars like the Toyota Prius.

 It’s still impressively efficient for an SUV, which is all the more surprising given its large 2.5-litre petrol engine.
-Thanks to the boost from its electric motor, fuel-efficiency is rated at up to 50mpg for the front-wheel drive model, with the all-wheel drive car capable of around 48mpg.
-Both models are company-car tax friendly thanks to CO2 emissions of 126-133g/km.
+Thanks to the boost from its electric motor, fuel efficiency is rated at up to 50mpg for the front-wheel drive model, with the all-wheel drive car capable of around 48mpg.
+Both models are company-car tax-friendly thanks to CO2 emissions of 126-133g/km.
 This results in a medium Benefit-in-Kind (BiK) rating.

 During our test with the front-wheel drive RAV4 Hybrid, we achieved just over 47mpg from a mixture of town and motorway driving.
-When driving in town traffic, we found that careful use of the accelerator makes it easy to maximise the cars pure-electric running, achieving around 40mpg when the petrol engine was used too.
+When driving in town traffic, we found that careful use of the accelerator makes it easy to maximise the car’s pure-electric running, achieving around 40mpg when the petrol engine was used too.

 The RAV4 qualifies for a slightly reduced VED (road tax) annual payment, unless you really go to town with the optional extras and push it over the £40,000 mark, in which case there's a surcharge the first five times you have to pay tax.

 The lowest-spec Icon trim with the hybrid engine sits in group 25 out of 50, which is a little higher than some rivals like the Nissan Qashqai.
 The GR Sport sits at the top of the range in group 32.